-To reduce the negative effects of cascading failures induced by delayed control packets, we propose a novel control policy to reduce the size of F. When making a simple schedule for networked control, a control message is generated for every
+To reduce the negative effects of cascading failures induced by delayed control packets, we propose a novel control algorithm to reduce the size of F. When making a simple schedule This article has been accepted for publication in a future issue of this journal, but has not been fully edited.
+Content may change prior to final publication.
+Citation information: DOI 10.1109/TSG.2018.2873217, IEEE Transactions on Smart Grid